johnstonmatt/open-data-product-spec/source/includes/_helloworld.md

 # Hello world example

-You'll find a complete machine-readbale example of a data product from the right column.
+You'll find a complete machine-readable example of a data product from the right column.
 It is imaginary data product *Pets of the year* which contains derived data about the most common pets in the world.
 The product has 4 pricing plans which are mostly based on recurring subscription model.
 Note!
 Not all voluntary attributes are used in the example.

 > Example of complete working Data Product specification instance: